derekbrumby/web-components/README.md

 ### `<wc-email-builder>`

 A drag-and-drop campaign designer inspired by modern ESP tooling.
-The builder ships with a content canvas, a palette of reusable blocks, and a contextual panel that switches between block-specific and global design settings.
+The builder ships with a content canvas, a dedicated Blocks side panel packed with reusable blocks, and a contextual panel that switches between block-specific and global design settings.
 It is a great starting point for rapid prototyping or embedding a lightweight marketing email experience inside dashboards.